muxinc/media-chrome/docs/src/pages/en/media-clip-selector.md

 <img src="/assets/clip-selector.png" alt="Media Clip Selector" />

-**Note:** `<media-clip-selector>` is an extra, which means it is not imported with the default bundle, it needs to be imported as-needed from the dist directory, for example:
+Note: <media-clip-selector> is an extra, which means it is not imported with the default bundle.
+To use it, you will need to import it from the dist directory manually.
+For example:

 ```
 import 'media-chrome/dist/extras/media-clip-selector';